inpsyde/wp-stubs/README.md

 # WordPress stubs

-This repo contains auto-generated WordPress stubs, main reason to exist is usage with static analysis tools.
+This repo contains auto-generated WordPress stubs to be used with static analysis tools.

 ## FAQ

-- Why this instead of "< insert exiting project here >"
+- Why this instead of "<insert exiting project here>"?

-This project is the only:
+This project's purpose is:
   - having multiple versions of WP in the same branch/version
   - _not_ having stubs for globals, but having stubs for constants
   - having a super-simple "override" method.
 By declaring stubs in the [`fixtures.php` file](https://github.com/inpsyde/wp-stubs/blob/main/fixtures.php) it is possible to override the WordPress declaration for functions, classes, and interfaces.
-    That way it is easy to fix incorrect doc-bloc in WordPress, as well as using "advanced" doc block supported by static analyzers (think of array shape, type aliases, conditional return types...)
+    That way it is easy to fix incorrect doc-bloc in WordPress, as well as use "advanced" doc block supported by static analyzers (think of array shape, type aliases, conditional return types...)

 # How this work

-Every day, the wp.org API is called in a GitHub action to find new WordPress versions.
+Every day, the wp.org API is called in a GitHub Action to find new WordPress versions.

 If new versions are found, stubs are generated for it (using https://github.com/php-stubs/generator) and saved, also updating the "latest" stub.